ZarishIqbal/til/React/Portals.md

 ### [Portals](https://reactjs.org/docs/portals.html)

-Portals provide a way to render a children into a dom node which exist outside the DOM hierarchy of the parent component.
+Portals provide a way to render children into a dom node that exists outside the DOM hierarchy of the parent component.

 `ReactDOM.createPortal(child, container)`